BASES Student Conference 2020 speakers

 Associate Professor Adam Hawkey FBASES

 is Associate Professor and Head of Sport Science and Performance at Solent University.
-He is also an honorary lecturer in sports medicine and biomechanics within the School of Medicine at the University of Dundee.
-He is the current Deputy Chair (and Director) of BASES and is an accredited sport and exercise scientist, a Chartered scientist with the Science Council, and a Senior Fellow of the Higher Education Academy (HEA).
+He is an honorary lecturer in sports medicine and biomechanics within the School of Medicine at the University of Dundee.
+He is the current Deputy Chair of BASES.

 Dr Emma Kavanagh

 is a Senior Lecturer in Sport Psychology and Coaching Sciences at Bournemouth University.
 A BASES-accredited Sport Scientist (Psychology), she is also a member of the BASES Safeguarding and Welfare Research Advisory Group.

 Dr Rory Magrath

 is a senior lecturer in the School of Sport, Health and Social Sciences at Solent University.
 His research focuses on declining levels of homophobia in sport, and its subsequent impact on the impression of masculinities.